LIHTC-ai/LIHTC.ai/README.md

 ### 📩 Contact

 To partner, provide feedback, or request a demo:
-**📧** melvin.e.cowan@gmail.com
+**📧** hello@LIHTC.ai
 **🌐** https://LIHTC.ai

 ---

 ### Trademark Disclaimer

-**LIHTC.ai™** is a trademark of Melvin Cowan.
+LIHTC.ai™ is a trademark of Enough Housing LLC.
 Unauthorized use of the LIHTC.ai name, logo, or branding elements is strictly prohibited.
-All third-party names, logos, and trademarks referenced in this project are the property of their respective owners and do not imply endorsement.
+LIHTC.ai is not affiliated with, endorsed by, or sponsored by any state or federal government agency.
+All trademarks, service marks, trade names, and logos used are the property of their respective owners and do not imply endorsement.